Dance Video Index

 A 1976 dance film made in memory of sculptor Wim de Haan (1913-1967), who had a great interest in Eastern spirituality.

 The story begins at the Magere Brug [Skinny Bridge] in Amsterdam.
-Ishii Mitsutaka walks with what appears to be a wooden cross while his friends follow behind.
+Mitsutaka Ishii walks with what appears to be a wooden cross while his friends follow behind.
 Next there is dance in performed in a prison-like room, reminding us of de Haan's time as a Japanese prisoner of war, and Ishii performs the dance of a young girl in de Haan's studio.
-The piece ends with Ishii, dressed in a kimono, playing the role of a hanged man.- Performer(s)
+The piece ends with Ishii, dressed in a kimono, playing the role of a hanged man.

 - Mitsutaka Ishii